colah/ByronTrialNotes/day7.md

 * At 4:05 we went to see him, and Shanehill was introduced and I reintroduced myself.
 We went to see if it was worth our time to talk to him or if he'd say to fly a kite.
 * Next visit we explained our role and that we weren't investigating him.
   * Shanehill asked him about background, making things, etc
-  * Sonne talked aobut making things.
+  * Sonne talked about making things.
   * Detective Hill asked what he liked to build.
     * Discussed a microwave control pannel to make waves
     * bought capacitor ( question mark because he didn't know what one was) for a crusher
     * rocket fuel
-    * electrocell to break down salts.
+    * electro-cell to break down salts.
     * No understanding of what any of these are.
     * Potato Gun
     * Reverse engineer, just a hobby, he likes to tinker